Staff Council By-Laws

 Article I: Establishment of the Council

 The organization shall be the University of North Carolina School of the Arts Staff Council.
-The Staff Council was established in 2006 by combining the former SPA Staff Council and the former EPA-NT Staff Council.
+The Staff Council was established in 2006 by combining the former SHRA Staff Council and the former EHRA-NT Staff Council.
 The Staff Council shall represent:

 - each permanent (part-time or full-time) employee who is subject to the State Human Resources Act (SHRA-Subject);